 This isn’t your first rodeo

 Yeah, things are going to be a little different once you’ve got two kids to look after, but just remember – you did it once, when you had no fucking clue what you were doing, and you survived.
 The second time around will be a piece of cake (like, maybe not the most delicious cake at first, but a cake’s a cake, amirite?)

 The Best Equipment For Juggling More Than One Kid

 My son was just two when my daughter came onto the scene, and before she was born I took to the Internet to see if a double stroller was really necessary.
 The answer was an emphatic yes, and I’m so glad I took the plunge.
 Going for walks with my kids was the easiest way to get us out of the house to stave off the cabin fever.
-(Meg over at Lucie’s List has an amazing post about picking the best double stroller.
+(I’m a big fan of the Mockingbird single to double stroller.)

 Tons of moms agreed that having some kind of baby carrier to help you tote around your baby while chasing around your older kid is an absolute must.

 Important money-saving reminder: Girls can wear blue!
 Boys can wear pink!
 Let your babe bask in the glory of hand-me-downs from older siblings.

 Make freezer meals ahead of time

 Cooking healthy(ish) meals for your family will be the last thing on your mind when you’re getting settled into your new normal.
 In addition to planning dinners, making things like pancakes, muffins and other healthy snacks and breakfast options is a great time-saver.

 If you can afford to do it, keep your older kids in daycare for as long as possible.
 The routine is healthy for your big kid, and having an opportunity to get your feet under you with your new baby is beneficial for you.
 Likewise, if it’s possible to hire a post-partum doula to help support with the new baby and household things like laundry, cleaning, and meals, do it and never look back!